 Each hair grows from a follicle, which eventually dies and the hair drops off.

-The soft, fluffy undercoat sheds continually or at certain times of the year, in significant amounts.
-And the fluff carries dander with it, one of the big culprits for people who have allergies.
+The soft, fluffy undercoat sheds continually, or at certain times of the year, in significant amounts.
+And that fluff carries dander with it, one of the big culprits for people who have allergies.

 Even with a long coat, the Yorkie, Maltese and Morkie are all low-allergy pets.
 Plus, because they are so small, what little they might shed is minimal.